vanshika230/Mask_Detection_using_CNN/README.md

 ## Step_3: Testing and Measuring the performance of the model:-
 - Splitting the dataset into three parts: Training (80% data) and testing (20% data)
 - Now, train the model using CNN Deep Learning Model
-- Achived Accuracy of 0.94 (94%) on testing dataset
+- Achieved Accuracy of 0.94 (94%) on testing dataset